Tax Information - 2014 Calendar Year

 If you worked in the U.S. during 2014, you will receive a W-2 Form from each of your employer(s).
 This form states your income earned and tax withholdings, if any, for that specific employer for the previous calendar year.
 The wage and tax payment information is used to complete your tax return.
 If you did not work during 2014 you will not receive, and do not need, any W-2 Forms.

 IRS Form 1042-S

-If you received or earned taxable scholarship/fellowship funds, employment compensation exempt by tax treaty, and non-employee payments (e.g., independent contractor) during 2011, you may receive a Form 1042-S from CSU Fullerton.
+If you received or earned taxable scholarship/fellowship funds, employment compensation exempt by tax treaty, and non-employee payments (e.g., independent contractor) during 2014, you may receive a Form 1042-S from CSU Fullerton.
 Some individuals may receive both a Form 1042-S and Form W-2.
-If you did not have any of the following income, you will not receive, and do not need, a Form 1042-S.
+If you did not have any of the above income types, you will not receive and do not need a Form 1042-S.

 IRS Form 1098-T (Tuition Statement)